What Is The Basic Function Of An Annuity Quizlet

 3. Distribution Phase

 Once the payout period starts—often at a predetermined age or after a set number of years—the annuity pays you a regular income (monthly, quarterly, yearly).
-The amount depends on the contract’s terms, your age, the type of annuity, and whether you choose a fixed or variable payout That's the part that actually makes a difference..
+The amount depends on the contract’s terms, your age, the type of annuity, and whether you choose a fixed or variable payout It's one of those things that adds up..

 Key Terms You’ll Encounter